prospector-dev/prospector/CONTRIBUTING.rst

 There are not a huge number of tests right now, as most of the code in Prospector is handling the output of other tools.
 However, please do run them before submitting a pull request::

-    nosetests tests/
+    pytest

-Prospector targets Python 3.6, 3.7, 3.8 and 3.9.
+Prospector targets Python 3.7, 3.8, 3.9, and 3.10.
 You can use `tox`_ to test this locally,
 and all tests are run with Github Actions.

 .. _tox: https://tox.readthedocs.io/en/latest/